intermine/im-docs/README.md

 intermine.org
 =============

-Landing page and documentation for the InterMine project,
+Landing page and documentation for the InterMine project.

 Landing page
 ------------